chungoid/afk/docs/CURRENT_STATUS_SUMMARY.md

 ---

-**🎯 Bottom Line**: You now have a **complete multi-agent pipeline** that can handle any type of software project input - from simple descriptions to complex existing codebases.
+**Bottom Line**: You now have a **complete multi-agent pipeline** that can handle any type of software project input - from simple descriptions to complex existing codebases.
 The file handling infrastructure is robust, tested, and ready for production use!

 The conversation goal has been **fully achieved** - you have both local file uploads and Git repository support working simultaneously, providing maximum flexibility for users.